augustofasano/Probit-PFMVB/AlzheimerTutorial.md

 Preliminary operations
 ======================

-Once the dataset `Alzheimer_Interactions.RData` and `functionsVariational.R` have been downloaded, set the working directory to the folder where they have been saved.
+Once the files `Alzheimer_Interactions.RData` and `functionsVariational.R` have been downloaded, set the working directory to the folder where they have been saved.
 Then, clean the workspace and load the dataset `Alzheimer_Interactions.RData` along with the source the file `functionsVariational.R` and other useful packages.

 ``` r
 rm(list=ls())